tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 IO.puts(Jason.encode!(%{hello: :world}))
 ```

-When running this we see the following output:
+When running, we see the following output:

 ```bash
 Resolving Hex dependencies...